Starting a CHAI Kindred Center:

 The method of CHAI is strictly one of scriptural study: to draw a small group of participants into religious dialogue and friendship through close textual study and interpretation of passages from each of their sacred scriptures: Bible (Tanakh or Hebrew Bible), New Testament, and Qur'an.
 The point is not to rush to locate THE meaning of these passages, nor to rush to find sources of peace in the literal messages of the texts.
 It is, instead, to foster relations among the participants, so that these relations will become sources of peace and deeper understanding.
 As used here, the term "relations" refers to several kinds of interaction, and each of them is vital to the success of CHAI:

-• "Friendship Relations": a CHAI center should be an environment of deepening friendship among all participants.
+- "Friendship Relations": a CHAI center should be an environment of deepening friendship among all participants.
 The deep levels of study that CHAI seeks can be achieved only in an environment of deep trust.
 This comes only gradually: the more participants trust one another's faith and good will, the more they can open dialogue with one another about the troubling as well as the wondrous dimensions of the text traditions.

 2. Kinds of CHAI centers.

 There are several ways to organize a Kindred Center of CHAI.
 All groups should seek representation from each of the three Abrahamic traditions, Jewish, Christian and Muslim.
 A group may begin, however, with representation from only two of these traditions, in the hopes of eventually finding participants from the third.
 Representation should be, roughly, equal, but, again, local conditions will influence the exact mixture.
 The most important factor is to locate participants who share in the goals and methods of CHAI and, then, to seek representatives from each group.
 The goal of CHAI is not simply dialogue among Jews, Christians, and Muslims.
 The first priority is to locate folks motivated to pursue scriptural study together, then to find folks who bring sufficient familiarity with the sources (not expertise, just familiarity - although the group will need leaders with some expertise), then to find folks from at least two and eventually all three traditions.
-The ideal size of all groups is from 5 to 15 participants. (also linked groups)
+The ideal size of all groups is from 5 to 15 participants. (also linked groups)- CHAI University Centers gather together groups of faculty

-• CHAI Clergy Centers gather together religious leaders from the three (or at least two) traditions.
-If it is of interest to the clergy, these groups may also include faculty from local colleges/seminaries or more learned members of their congregations.
+the three (or at least two) traditions.
+If it is of interest to the

-• CHAI Community Centers gather together clergy leaders and/or faculty leaders with members of local congregations who are motivated for CHAI study and who bring at least some familiarity with their scriptural traditions.
+- CHAI Community Centers gather together clergy leaders and/or faculty leaders with members of local congregations who are motivated for CHAI study and who bring at least some familiarity with their scriptural traditions.
 Group leaders (clergy or a combination of clergy with some faculty) should meet together first to decide how they would like to compose their groups: focusing, for example, simply on more learned members of their congregations, or on political, civic, and business leaders who are also active members of the congregations.
 One goal of CHAI is to nurture many small Centers that nurture close relations among scripture-readers among the congregations.
 Another goal - and one of the main political goals of CHAI - is to gather community leaders (business, political, civic) from all three traditions, so that the Centers can eventually become centers of political and civic judgment as well as religious study.

 3. How to begin.